High-Vacuum, Thermal PVD System

 The first consideration would be how to actually melt metal inside the chamber.
 Industrial systems often use a tungsten boat as these allow you to melt nearly any metal without damaging the tungsten itself.
 After some searching, I found a supplier for cheap 14mm x 60mm tungsten boats to use in the system.

 With these constraints, I completed the design of the system.
 The full system was built as a unit mounted to the top ISO160 flange such that it could simply be slid in and out of the vacuum chamber body.
-This allowed me to easily make modifications to the PVD system without modifying the rest of the chamber, as well as easily swapping out the chamber's functionality.
+This allowed me to easily make modifications to the PVD system or remove it without modifying the rest of the chamber.

-The flange started as an ISO160 to KF-16 adapter but had some major changes made to it.
-Two additional KF-16 ports were welded into the flange to fit the two high current feedthroughs.
-Additionally, stainless hose barbs were welded through the flange to allow coolant in and out.
+The flange started as an ISO160-to-KF-16 adapter but underwent major changes.
+Two additional KF-16 ports were welded into the flange to fit the two high-current feedthroughs.
+Additional stainless hose barbs were welded through the flange to allow coolant in and out.
 The central port is currently used for the vacuum gauge, but is planned to eventually be used as a port for custom rotary feedthrough.
-This will allow me to "shutter" the sputtering and thus have much greater control over the process.
+This will allow me to "shutter" the sputtering or rotate/move the part being coated.

 The electrode assembly is the most complex assembly of the project and is discussed below.